 Creating a Culture of Academic Integrity

 - Discuss the University’s Academic Integrity Policy early in the quarter.
-Discuss intellectual property and copyright as well as the differences between plagiarism, paraphrasing, misuse of sources, and proper referencing.
+Define intellectual property and copyright, and clarify the differences between plagiarism, paraphrasing, misuse of sources, and improper referencing.
 In addition, explain that the implications of plagiarism extend beyond the classroom.
 It may be helpful to distribute the WWU Libraries' student handout on Understanding and Avoiding Plagiarism.
-(2, 3, 4, 5, 7, 8)
+2, 3, 4, 5, 7, 8

 - Have students sign an honor code at the beginning of the semester or quarter, and sign an honor code with each exam or paper submitted.
-(2)
+Research indicates that when people are reminded of their own morality and ethics, they are less likely to cheat.2, 9

 - Enlist students to help create a culture of academic integrity.
 By emphasizing the importance and significance of academic integrity and giving students the responsibility to protect academic integrity within the classroom, students can be great allies for you in the classroom.
-(2, 3, 7)
+Research suggests that students are more likely to cheat if they see or believe their peers are cheating, and that they often overestimate how many of their peers are cheating, so working to reduce that assumption and developing a shared moral code will reduce the likelihood that students will cheat.
+2, 3, 7, 9, 10

-- Design assignments that require students to explore a topic in depth.
+- Design assignments and test questions that require students to explore a topic in depth.
 Stress that the assignments are opportunities for rigorous learning and inquiry.
 When possible, change parts of the assignments for each offering of the course to reduce chances of students plagiarizing.
-(2, 4, 7, 8)
+2, 4, 7, 8

 Avoiding Cheating and Protecting the Integrity of Exams